ZTE may live, as Trump administration reportedly reaches deal to revive it

-The Trump administration told lawmakers it reached a deal to keep Chinese phone maker ZTE in business, a person familiar with the matter told The New York Times.
+The Trump administration told lawmakers it reached a deal to keep Chinese phone maker ZTE in business, according to a report Friday in The New York Times.

-The deal, which was arranged by the Commerce Department, requires ZTE to pay a "substantial" fine, hire American compliance officers and change its management team.
-The Commerce Department, in return, would lift an order that currently prevents the company from buying American products.
+The deal, arranged by the Commerce Department, requires ZTE to pay a substantial fine, hire American compliance officers and change its management team, says the Times report, which cites an unnamed source familiar with the matter.
+The Commerce Department, in return, would lift an order that currently prevents ZTE from buying American products.

-The Commerce Department's new deal would permit the company to once again do business with US companies including chipmaker Qualcomm, which is a key supplier to ZTE.
+The Commerce Department's new deal would permit ZTE to once again do business with US companies, including chipmaker Qualcomm, a key supplier to ZTE.

 The White House and ZTE didn't immediately respond to requests for comment.